 Fellowship Hall is approved by the National Board of Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP No. 6839) and the North Carolina Substance Abuse Professional Practice Board (NCSAPPB) to provide credits for continuing education classes.

 For more information on which credits are available for the courses we provide, please reference our course list below with continuing education units and types indicated.
-The requirements for submitting credits for credential renewals, clinicians may visit the NCSAPPB website at http://www.ncsappb.org/ or the NBCC website at http://www.nbcc.org/
+For the requirements for submitting credits for credential renewals, clinicians may visit the NCSAPPB website at http://www.ncsappb.org/ or the NBCC website at http://www.nbcc.org/

-- Registration Fees are non-refundable, but may be transferred to another individual for the same session with at least 24 hours advance notice.
+- Registration Fees are non-refundable but may be transferred to another individual for the same session with 24 hours advance notice.

 - Reservations will not be rolled over between sessions.